 Introduction

 India's judiciary is constitutionally mandated as the guardian of fundamental rights and the arbiter of the Constitution.
-Yet the judicial system is beset by a structural crisis: over 4.76 crore cases were pending across all courts as of December 31, 2025, making the question of judicial reforms among the most consequential governance challenges facing India.
+Yet the judicial system is beset by a structural crisis: over 5.58 crore cases were pending across all courts as of March 2026, of which more than 85% (≈4.9 crore) sit in district and subordinate courts.
+The question of judicial reforms is therefore among the most consequential governance challenges facing India.
 GS Paper II demands a nuanced understanding of case pendency, the collegium controversy, fast-track mechanisms, and access-to-justice initiatives.

 The Pendency Crisis: Scale and Structure